BI Norwegian Business School

-BI Norwegian Business School (Handelshøyskolen BI, BI was originally Bedriftsøkonomisk Institutt) is a Norwegian specialized university that provides education and conducts research primarily in the fields of business and economics, marketing, strategy, management, and administration.
+BI Norwegian Business School (Handelshøyskolen BI, BI was originally Bedriftsøkonomisk Institutt) is a Norwegian private business school.
 BI is organized as a self-owned foundation whose sole purpose is teaching and research.
 As of 2024, with over 21,000 students, BI is the largest business school and the fourth-largest university in Norway.
-BI's main campus is located in Nydalen, Oslo, with regional campuses in Bergen, Trondheim, and Stavanger.
+BI's main campus is located in Nydalen, Oslo, with regional campuses in Bergen, Stavanger, and Trondheim.

 For several years, BI has been ranked as Norway's top business school by the Financial Times European Business School Ranking.
-BI also participates in several of Financial Times' sub-rankings, including Executive MBA, Executive Education, and Master's in management.
+BI also participates in several of Financial Times' sub-rankings, including Executive MBA, Executive Education, and Master's in Management.

 History

 BI Norwegian Business School was founded by Finn Øien on 1 June 1943, as a private evening school in "trade and office subjects".
 Together with his partner, Jens Rosef, Finn Øien was responsible for administration, teaching, and journals, while Rosef was in charge of the accounting and auditing consultancy department.
 The following year, Nils Skott joined as a third owner, with responsibility for the rationalization department.